The past few years, my environmental and humanitarian conscience and consciousness have started to bug me again.

 It is 2017 now.
 Not just 25 years after my change in life style, but also more than half a century after Rachel Carson’s Silent Spring, and I am getting impatient with humanity.
 Call it arrogant if you like.
 I think that changing only my life’s style is not enough anymore.
 It is time that everybody starts cleaning up our mess.
 All of it and as of now.
 In other words, I am back at where I started, but with a twist: I’ll be changing the world by changing myself and the world.

 My biggest puzzle is where to start acting?
 There is an unsolved and perhaps overlooked puzzle: it’s not just that nobody else is acting.
 In fact there are well-known stories of some successes.
 Green Peace and the whales, the ozone layer, renewable energy is taking off, the declaration of human rights, the United Nations, Amnesty International’s successes and the 2015 Paris agreement, to name a few.
 They were not only successes (by and large), they were also highly visible.
 All of them were all over the news all over the world.
 Nobody can say they haven’t heard about these problems and solutions.

 Then there are countless NGO’s and charities working on all these problems backed by perhaps millions of members and donators.
 Name a problem and there are dozens if not hundreds of these organizations working on it.
 So many and so well-organized that I have come to dislike their sometimes industrial ways of working and fund-raising.

-Your help on my project is welcome, but your participation in cleaning up the mess is absolutely necessary.
+Your help with my project is welcome, but your participation in cleaning up the environmental and humanitarian mess is absolutely necessary.
 Starting now.
 If you don’t know where to start, you could look at the list above, because it happens to be a good list.